Solaire/dev-containers/readme.md

-# Docker Dev Containers
+# 🐋 Dev Containers - Docker containers for every occasion

-This repository provides Dockerfiles for various language-specific development environments.
-The goal is to offer **reproducible, disposable containers** that eliminate the need to install toolchains and dependencies directly on your system -- especially useful for temporary or isolated projects.
+`dev-containers` offers a collection Dockerfiles for various language-specific development environments.
+The goal is to offer **reproducible, disposable containers** that eliminate the need to install a billion toolchains and dependencies directly on your system.
+Especially useful for temporary or isolated projects like [Advent of Code](https://adventofcode.com/).

 ## Containers

-Each container is Linux-based and includes the following common tools:
+All containers are Linux-based and includes the following common tools:
 - `bash`
 - `git`
 - `vim`